The following information is provided for reference purposes only and should be used at your own risk!

 Clean all mounting bolts, nuts, washers (brake cleaner & towels).

-Clean vanos matting surfaces; solenoid (both vanos and solenoid), head gasket (brake cleaner & towels).
+Clean Vanos matting surfaces; solenoid (both Vanos and solenoid), head gasket (brake cleaner & towels).

-Clean head matting surfaces; sparkplug well, top perimeter and rear half-moons, front vanos gasket (brake cleaner & towels).
+Clean head matting surfaces; sparkplug well, top perimeter and rear half-moons, front Vanos gasket (brake cleaner & towels).

 Clean coil harness ground wire (brake cleaner & towels).